 1. Going for Gold (2018)

 Directed, produced, and written by Clay Glen, ‘Going for Gold’ is a sports drama movie that stars Kelli Berglund, Emily Morris, Daisy Anderson, and Boone Sterck.
 The film focuses on Emma, a teenager who comes from a military family and has struggled to form a stable relationship with people her age because of constant transfers.
 Luckily, when she moves to Australia, she does not take long to make new friends but also gets into a controversy with the mean girls there.
-Instead of retaliating negatively, she uses the conflict as a means to solidify her bond with her friends and bring the best in each other.
+Instead of retaliating negatively, she uses the conflict as a means to solidify her bond with her friends and bring out the best in each other.
+You can watch the film here.

 Read More: Best Boxing Movies on Netflix